Skip to content

 cliq builder generate -m "Blog content pipeline with researcher, writer, editor, and quality gate"

-The Builder produces a validated team and installs it to ~/.cliqrc/teams/@local/:
+The Builder produces a validated team and writes it directly into your current directory:

 Phases: 5